1: Ageing and work

 The population in Europe is ageing: the proportion of older people is growing at a faster pace compared to younger age groups.
 By 2080, people aged 65 and older will nearly double, to make up one-third of the European population.

-The following image shows that the median age has increased significantly during the past decades and is projected to continue rising.
+The following image shows that the has increased significantly during the past decades and is projected to continue rising.

 The ageing of the population goes hand-in-hand with the ageing of the workforce.
 Less young people are entering the labour market, while the proportion of older people (aged 55-64 years) in the workforce is growing.